jcolag/silver-bat-01-seeking-refuge/text/10-escape.md

 One of the men responds.
 "It has been mostly quiet.
 One of the guards tried to hurt one of your people and escape, but she is back under control.
 Another patrol tried to follow us, but Fojaist," he gestures to someone out of my field of vision, "held them off and chased them back.
 And Mnoqislasch," he gestures at another one further ahead, "is trying to learn the songs from your drones.
 Right, Slaschi?"

 Further away, I hear, "The hours creep on apace, my guilty heart is quaking!
 Oh, that I might retrace the step that I am taking.
 Its folly it were easy to be showing, what I am giving up and whither going..."
-The pronunciation on some of the vowels is a little bit off, I guess, but I'm barely able to form complete words, so I shouldn't really criticize, even silently.
+The pronunciation on some vowels is off by a bit, I guess, but I'm barely able to form complete words, so I shouldn't really criticize, even silently.

 The original man continues.
 "We were also able to remove the bullet from your leg and stop the bleeding; Dunspri says it was a flesh wound and you should be fine.
 We also cleaned the wound on your foot.
 You should be safe."